rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

 the fraction of all locally generated energy that is consumed by the system itself. (see `[1] <https://www.sciencedirect.com/science/article/pii/S0960148119315216>`_ and `[2] <https://www.iip.kit.edu/downloads/McKennaetal_paper_full.pdf>`_).

-An OEF close to zero shos that only a very small amount of locally generated energy is consumed by the system itself.
+An OEF close to zero shows that only a very small amount of locally generated energy is consumed by the system itself.
 It is at the same time an indicator that a large amount is fed into the grid instead.
 A OEF close to one shows that almost all locally produced energy is consumed by the system itself. notice that